Learn more about the chefs participating in Grand Tastings XXXII below!

 Chef Andre’ deWaal grew up at the table, cooking, traveling, and eating with his family.
 He believes that his profession chose him, shaping a career defined by creativity, dedication, and an unwavering commitment to excellence.
 A 1988 graduate of the Culinary Institute of America, deWaal was honored with the prestigious Richard T. Keeting Award, and following graduation, he refined his skills in some of New Jersey’s most acclaimed restaurant kitchens.

-In 1998, Andre’ and his wife, Tracey Dudziec-deWaal, opened Andre’s Restaurant to critical acclaim, earning an "Excellent" rating from The New York Times.
+In 1998, Andre’ and his wife, Tracey Dudziec-deWaal, opened Andre’s Restaurant to critical acclaim, earning an “Excellent” rating from the New York Times.
 In 2015, they relocated their restaurant to a picturesque lakeside setting, opening Andre’s Lakeside Dining in Sparta, New Jersey.
 In 2024, Andre’s Lakeside Dining was named the Best Fine Dining Restaurant in Sussex County, New Jersey.

 “For me, it all comes down to balance—on the plate and in life.
 Family, friends, and fresh air are as much a part of our restaurant as the food and drink.”

 Leia has appeared on “Iron Chef America”, “Beat Bobby Flay”, “Iron Chef Showdown”, “Chopped”, “Top Chef” and is the host of “Her Name Is Chef”.
-Her mission is to serve seasonal and locally sourced food made with lots of love and to remain a neighborhood staple in the Morristown community.

 Corey Heyer realized his passion for cooking and fine cuisine at a young age and dedicated himself to becoming a chef at age 19.
 Corey attended the Culinary Institute of America and while there had externships at The Frog and The Peach in New Brunswick, NJ, as well as at Restaurant Daniel in NYC.